antoniopolonijr/antoniopolonijr/README.md

 # Antonio Poloni
 ## Welcome to my GitHub profile

 👋 Hi, I'm 36 years old, I live in Piracicaba/SP - Brazil.
-I have a cat.

-:soccer: :coffee: :video_game: I love soccer, coffee and RPG.
+:soccer: :coffee: :video_game: I love soccer, coffee, RPG and I have a cat.

 "TODAY I LEARN TO CODE SO I CAN CREATE THE CODE OF TOMORROW!"